AWM: Accurate Weight-Matrix Fingerprint for Large Language Models: Manipulations on An Open-Source LLM

 \subsection{RMSNorm: A Constraint on Embedding Manipulations}

+Next, we examine how RMSNorm may allow certain manipulations of word embeddings.
 Any input to the self-attention mechanism, including word embeddings and hidden states, first go through $\text{RMSNorm}$.
 However, $\text{RMSNorm}$ can facilitate potential manipulations on inputs, because it commutes with certain transformations $R_{B,\text{emb}}$ of the embeddings:

 \begin{theorem} Let models $A$ and $B$ share the same \footnotemark architecture.
 Let $c \neq 0$ be a scalar, $P$ be a (partial) permutation matrix, and $D$ be a signature matrix.
 Then, $R_{B,\text{emb}}=cPD$ can be recovered after RMSNorm in model B if related RMSNorm parameters are adjusted. \end{theorem}